SensorDots/PortMuxRTool/README.md

 A GUI application to aid with the control and operation of Port MuxR boards.
 Multiple boards can be controlled and chained together using this tool.

+This tool always polls the state of the board after each command, so the tool itself is stateless.
+The serial port is also opened and closed for each command run.
+This means you can unplug and plug boards in at any time, but it will mean your current state gets cleared if you unplug that board.

 ## Installation

 Requires .NET 4.0